Lyneia/Asteroids/README.md

 ## Credits

 ### Assets
 Most of the assets belong to Unity Technology, there were given as example for an old tutorial.
+(Particle systems weren't made by me)

 ### Sounds
 In Game music by Anthox Colaboy : https://soundcloud.com/Anthox-colaboy